Evaluating approximate asymptotic distributions for fast neutrino flavor conversions in a periodic 1D box: Results

 The error $E(\tilde g_{\nu_e}^>)$ is evaluated excluding the contribution from the small side because the same flavor equilibration is assumed in all prescriptions.
 One can replace all subscripts of $\nu_e$ by $\bar\nu_e$ for the corresponding errors in the antineutrino sector.

 We notice that some $\nu$ELN distributions in our sample have very ``shallow'' zero crossings, i.e., small ratios of $(I_</I_>)\ll 1$.
-For these cases, their zero-crossings are close to $v_z=-1$ or 1.
+For these cases, their zero crossings are close to $v_z=-1$ or 1.
 As a result, nearly no flavor conversion occurs on the large side due to the $\nu$ELN conservation, similar to the conditions found in large radii of a CCSN \cite{abbar2022suppression}.
-These cases can be empirically classified as with no flavor conversion, and hence not included in the performance comparison.
+These cases can be empirically classified as with no flavor conversion and hence are not included in the performance comparison.
 After excluding these shallow distributions with the ratio $(I_</I_>)<10^{-2}$, the numbers of parameter sets are reduced to $N^{\rm set}=7479$ and 7162 for the Gaussian and maximum-entropy types, respectively.

-Figure~\ref{fig:error} shows the error quantities for all non-shallow distributions of the Gaussian type with the box-like, quadratic, and power-1/2 prescriptions for all parameter sets.
-The indices for each panel are numbered such that the the corresponding error quantities obtained with the power-1/2 prescription decrease with increasing index numbers for the sake of clearer presentation.
-The top panels show that the power-1/2 prescriptions clearly outperform the box-like and quadratic predictions for the distributional errors $E(\tilde g_{\nu_e})$, $E(\tilde g_{\bar\nu_e})$ and $E(\tilde g_{\nu_e}^>)$.
-Most of the $E(\tilde g_{\nu_e})$ and $E(\tilde g_{\bar\nu_e})$ with the box-like prescription sit around $\sim 0.08$.
+Figure~\ref{fig:error} shows the error quantities for all nonshallow distributions of the Gaussian type with the boxlike, quadratic, and power-1/2 prescriptions for all parameter sets.
+The indices for each panel are numbered such that the corresponding error quantities obtained with the power-1/2 prescription decrease with increasing index numbers for the sake of clearer presentation.
+The top panels show that the power-1/2 prescriptions clearly outperform the boxlike and quadratic predictions for the distributional errors $E(\tilde g_{\nu_e})$, $E(\tilde g_{\bar\nu_e})$ and $E(\tilde g_{\nu_e}^>)$.
+Most of the $E(\tilde g_{\nu_e})$ and $E(\tilde g_{\bar\nu_e})$ with the boxlike prescription sit around $\sim 0.08$.
 Comparatively, the power-1/2 scheme provide improvement for these two errors by up to $\sim 75\%$ for parameter sets with indices $\sim 5000$.
-When taking the quadratic prescription, although it generally gives rise to smaller error compared to the box-like scheme, these two errors have larger variations with errors as large as 0.5 for some parameter sets.
+When taking the quadratic prescription, although it generally gives rise to smaller errors compared to the boxlike scheme, these two errors have larger variations with errors as large as 0.5 for some parameter sets.
 For $E(\tilde g_{\nu_e}^>)$, similar features hold except that now there exist large variations in errors for all three prescriptions.
 The underlying reason is that the common contribution from the small side is not included when computing $E(\tilde g_{\nu_e}^>)$.